balinterdi/balinterdi.github.com/source/_posts/2016-11-11-enable-fastboot-for-your-ember-app.markdown

 you have SSL set up for your domain, you don't need the `static.json` file.

 The next time I pushed to the remote set up by Heroku, it just worked, and my app was now FastBoot enabled.
+Hooray!

-## Further resources
+## Acknowledgements and further resources

-I would like to thank [Adolfo][7] and [Jonathan][8] for their help in pointing me at Ember Weekend, an Ember app that runs in FastBoot and [whose source code is publicly available][9], and also for overcoming the above mentioned "missing dynamic content" problem.
+I would like to thank [Adolfo][7] and [Jonathan][8] for their help in pointing me at [Ember Weekend][13], an Ember app that runs in FastBoot and [whose source code is publicly available][9], and also for overcoming the above mentioned "missing dynamic content" problem.

 My app does not use many of Fastboot's features.
 If you're looking to see a more